Photo of a meeting outside City Hall

 Diversity and Inclusion

-The City of Delta is dedicated to inclusion, acceptance, and diversity.
-Over the past several years, as a City, we have worked tirelessly to ensure these values are reflected in our organization and in the community.
-We believe that our city is strengthened by our diversity and that we all have a role to play in making Delta an inclusive community.
-We believe that every individual provides an important and unique contribution to making the City of Delta a place where all employees, Councillors, leaders, and members of our community can feel welcomed and can grow and succeed.
-We embrace a diversity of people, ideas, skills, talents, and lived experiences.
+The City of Delta is committed to fostering diversity, inclusion, and belonging while standing firmly against racism, hate, and discrimination.
+Over the past several years, we have worked diligently to ensure these values are deeply embedded within our organization and the broader community.
+We believe that our city's strength lies in its diversity, and that each of us plays a vital role in creating an inclusive environment.
+Every individual’s unique contributions help shape Delta into a place where all employees, Councillors, leaders, and community members feel welcomed and supported to grow and succeed.
+We celebrate the diversity of people, ideas, skills, talents, and lived experiences that enrich our community.

 Did you know

-• In 2016, there were 2,710 people that identified as Aboriginal living in Delta or 2.6% of the total population.
+• In 2021, there were 3,180 individuals identifying as Indigenous in Delta, making up approximately 3% of the total population.

 The City of Delta recognizes that Delta is located on the shared, traditional, ancestral, and unceded territories of the scəw̓aθən (Tsawwassen), xʷməθkʷəy̓əm (Musqueam), and other Coast Salish Peoples.